rust-lang/this-week-in-rust/drafts/2019-01-01-this-week-in-rust.md

 # Crate of the Week

-This week's crate is [sandspiel](https://sandspiel.info), a WASM-powered online sandbox automaton game.
+This week's crate is [Dose Response](https://tryjumping.itch.io/dose-response), an online-playable roguelike game with a probably bleak outcome.
 Thanks to [Vikrant Chaudhary](https://users.rust-lang.org/t/crate-of-the-week/2704/473) for the suggestion!

 [Submit your suggestions and votes for next week][submit_crate]!